linebender/rfcs/rfcs/0007-pass-spec.md

 - Display passes should be pure and can be skipped occasionally, therefore their context types (`PaintCtx` and `AccessCtx`) can't set invalidation flags or send signals.
 - The `layout` and `compose` passes lay out all widgets, which are transiently invalid during the passes, therefore `LayoutCtx`and `ComposeCtx` cannot access the size and position of the `self` widget.
 They can access the layout of children if they have already been laid out.
-- For the same reason reason, `LayoutCtx`and `ComposeCtx` cannot create a `WidgetRef` reference to a child.
+- For the same reason, `LayoutCtx`and `ComposeCtx` cannot create a `WidgetRef` reference to a child.
 - As mentioned above, only `MutateCtx` can create new widgets, and add and remove child widgets.
 Removing a child widget without using a `MutateCtx` method is a logical error.